Unintended Consequences of the FATF Standards

-In February 2021, the Financial Action Task Force (FATF) launched a new project to study and mitigate the unintended consequences resulting from the incorrect implementation of the FATF Standards, including de-risking, financial exclusion and undue targeting of NPOs.
+In February 2021, the Financial Action Task Force (FATF) launched a project to study and mitigate the unintended consequences resulting from the incorrect implementation of the FATF Standards, including de-risking, financial exclusion and undue targeting of NPOs.